 There are several types of natural stone tiles which are used for flooring, walls and more.
 These include:

-- Granite – Granite has been used for countertops for years, and it is also used for shower walls and bathroom counters.
-Granite tiles are naturally antibacterial and aren’t damaged by water contact, which is why they are such a great choice for kitchen and bathroom applications.
+- Granite – Granite has long been popular as a handsome kitchen countertop material, and it is also made into floors, shower walls and bathroom counters.
+Granite tiles are naturally antibacterial and aren’t damaged by water contact, making them a great choice for kitchen and bathroom applications.

 - Slate – Slate tiles are growing in popularity due to their versatility.
 They are used outdoors as well as inside the home and are even utilized as roofing shingles.
-Slate is a natural material and is available in several color ranges, from gray to purple to black.
-Slate is used outside as well as inside because of its natural look and range of colors.
+Slate tile is available in several color ranges, from gray to purple to black.

 - Sandstone – Sandstone, which is extremely durable, has a grainy look and feel.
 Sandstone tiles range in color from yellow to pink and red, and are great for kitchen flooring.

-Find a professional tile installer to help you decide which tiles to choose.
-Fill out the form below.
+Find a professional tile installer to help you decide the best types of tiles for your flooring project.